 - appropriate seating for children with visual or hearing impairments.

 - enlarged print

 - visual aids

 - personalised visual timetables, prompts and signs

 - 'Now, next, then' boards

 - task planners

 - learning breaks

 - sensory breaks

 - individual work stations

 - sign language

 - table top literacy and maths visual resources

 - concrete maths resources

 - visual models (What A Good One Looks Like)

 - use of coloured backgrounds on computer screens and interactive whiteboards

 - use of coloured overlays

 - use of coloured reading rulers

 - use of technology including reading and spelling computer programmes and to provide alternative means of recording

 - additional time to process information

 - writing slopes

 - pencil grips

 - 'Move and sit' cushions

 - emotions diaries and strategies to regulate emotions

 - graduated approach to expectations

+- access to the Sensory Room

+- access to the Soft Space

-We have a Single Equality Policy in place.
+We have an Equality, Diversity and Inclusion Policy in place.
 The school building is fully accessible with full wheelchair accessibility, two disabled toilets, two disabled parking spaces, internal and external ramps, a 'soft space' room, a sensory room and a therapy room with hoist.
-Accessibility is supported through our Accessibility Plan (please see the school website).
+Accessibility is supported through our Accessibility Plan (available on the school website).

-e) Additional support for learning available to pupils with SEND
+e) Additional support for learning available to children with SEND